FOR IMMEDIATE RELEASE

 512-463-1441 | email@example.com

-Board of Law Examiners announces top three scorers on February Texas Bar Exam
+Board of Law Examiners announces top scorers on July 2022 Texas Bar Exam

-According to the Board of Law Examiners (BLE), 1,057 examinees took the February Texas Bar exam.
+All of the top scorers are spring law grads who took the exam for the first time.
+According to the Board of Law Examiners (BLE), 3,080 examinees took the July Texas Bar exam, and the overall pass rate was 66.6%.
 Although examinees’ scores are confidential, the Supreme Court of Texas liaison to the BLE, by tradition, asks the three highest scorers if they would like to be publicly recognized for their top results.
-Justice Brett Busby, the court’s liaison to the BLE, spoke to each of them shortly after the scores were released on April 15.
+Justice Brett Busby, the court’s liaison to the BLE, spoke to each of them shortly after the scores were released.

-“The Supreme Court of Texas is immensely proud of the achievements of these three individuals,” Justice Busby said.
+“The Supreme Court of Texas is extremely proud of the achievements of these recent law graduates,” Justice Busby said.
 “We welcome them to the bar and wish them productive and fulfilling careers in the law.”